+Students will spend one half-day per week for ten weeks in a school where each student will have a designated teacher-mentor who will guide their work in school.
 They will observe sessions taught by their designated teacher and possibly other teachers.
-Initially, for these sessions the students will concentrate on specific aspects of the teachers' tasks, and their approach to teaching a whole class.
-As they progress, their role will be as teaching assistants, by helping individual pupils who are having difficulties or by working with small groups.
+Initially, for these sessions students will concentrate on specific aspects of the teachers' tasks, and their approach to teaching a whole class.
+As they progress, it is expected that their role will be to some extent as teaching assistants, by helping individual pupils who are having difficulties or by working with small groups.
 They may teach brief or whole sessions with the whole class or with a small group of students where they explain a topic related to the school syllabus.
 They may also talk about aspects of University life.
 They must keep a weekly journal reflecting on their activities at their designated school.

 Some travel may be required by students taking this module.